drazenzadravec/projects/Service/Net/Http/README.md

 Open the Nequeo.Net.Http.Service.exe.config:
 Configure the application to use a certificate if Https is to be used.
 The application can load a certificate from file or from the certificate store.
-Configure the port numbers the application should listen on for IPv4 and IPv6.
+Configure the port numbers the application should listen on IPv4 and IPv6.
 Configure the root path where static content is located.
 Configure the maximum cache size (if the file has not changed it is stored in the cache for faster responses).